jskomal/fitlit-starter-kit/README.md

 -------
 ### Overview

 Get Fit Get Lit is an interactive webpage that tracks a user's wellness data and renders it on a dashboard.
-Our goal is to present a useful application for a user to view their latest activity data, goals, and milestones.
+Our goal is to present a useful application for a user to view their latest data, goals, and milestones.

 This app is built using JavaScript, HTML, CSS, and utilizes Test Driven Development with Mocha and Chai.
 This application also involves the use of a API server.